← Back to Docs

 }

 Use the same code path you'll use in production.
-Only the rgta_ref value differs.
+Only the swarm_ref value differs.
 This proves the integration end-to-end — not just that the endpoint is reachable.
 You only need to do this once per campaign.

 Testing Your Integration

 Walk a real postback through your own integration end-to-end using your campaign's test tracking code.
-Regatta recognizes the test code and marks the campaign as tracking-confirmed; no lead is created and no affiliate is paid.
+AffiliateSwarm recognizes the test code and marks the campaign as tracking-confirmed; no lead is created and no affiliate is paid.

 1